andrepool/detect_with_darknet/readme.md

+## Detector with libdarknet.so
-## Extreme simple .cpp application to demonstrate use of darknet/YOLO in custom application
+Extreme simple .cpp detector to demonstrate use of darknet/YOLO in custom application

+Based on darket test_detector and functions

 TODO have to find a way provide the large yolov4_final.weights file